Fulguritude/roger-skyline-1/README.md

     gateway 10.1[floor_digit].254.254
 ```

-where "enp0s3" should be the appropriate interface (the second for the "ip a" command, or rather, the one with BROADCAST) on your VM. [machine_ip] you can find with `ip a` on the host.
-These lines create a home address for enp0s3, and divides the newly made host into a network with 4 sub IDs (your 252 in the netmask leaving only 2 free bits, ie, a netmask of /30).
+where "enp0s3" should be the appropriate interface (the second for the "ip a" command, or rather, the one with BROADCAST) on your VM.
+These lines create a home address for enp0s3, and divides the newly made host into a network with 4 sub IDs (your 252 is 0xFC in hex, meaning the netmask leaves only 2 free bits, ie, a netmask of /30, over an IPv4 address which is 32 bits).

-Restart networking with `/etc/init.d/networking restart` or `netplan apply`, if you're feeling lucky, or else just reboot the guest OS/VM with `sudo reboot`.
+Restart networking with `/etc/init.d/networking restart` or `netplan apply` if you're feeling lucky; or else just reboot the guest OS/VM with `sudo reboot`.

 ## #4 **Changing the SSH port**

-Open the file `/etc/ssh/ssh_config`.
+Open the file `/etc/ssh/sshd_config`.

 Modify `#Port 22` to the desired port 'MY_PORT', which should be a number above 1024 and below 65535.
 Uncomment the line.